Patbox/TextPlaceholderAPI/docs/dev/text-nodes.md

 - LiteralNode - Used for direct text, requires special parsing by parsers,
 - TranslationNode - Used for translated text, also requires special parsing,
 - DirectTextNode - Allows you to insert non-transformable text, can be used for static placeholders,
-- PlaceholderNode (Internal) - Used for representing parsed placeholder without fetching it's final value.
+- PlaceholderNode (Internal) - Used for representing parsed placeholder without fetching its final value.

 ### Parent Text Nodes
 This type is used for joining multiple Value/Parent Text Nodes into single object.
 Additionally,